Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging

 We use CMP to induce a prior on the $\B{\delta}$ coefficients in \eqref{eqn:TruStats}.
-(See Section \ref{sec:Methods}.)
 The dimension of the predictor space is $J = 4$, so we augment the model with pseudo-observations under covariate values corresponding to (i) small distance, high intensity; (ii) large distance, low intensity; (iii) mid-distance and average intensity; and (iv) large distance but high intensity.
 We impose prior knowledge that (i) is very likely to be included in the object, (ii) is very unlikely to be included, (iii) is a borderline case, and (iv) is not very likely to be included.
-(See Supplementary Material for more details.)
-We take the GMRF precision parameters to be $a_{\phi} = a_{\eta} = 1$ and $b_{\phi} = b_{\eta} = 2$.
+See the Supplementary Material for more details.

 For posterior inference, a single Monte Carlo Markov chain is run for 100,000 iterations, thinning to every $25^{\text{th}}$ iterate to save memory and reduce autocorrelation.
 The first half of the chain is discarded as a burn-in period.
 We use trace plots of the $\B{\delta}$ coefficients along with Geweke statistics \citep{Geweke92} and lag 1 autocorrelations as convergence diagnostics.
 The diagnostics, displayed in Supplementary Figure 2, provide evidence of convergence.